 Due to my increasing interest and expertise in electricity networks and high voltage testing, I decided to continue my studies alongside work.
 In the autumn of 2011, I began studies in the field of electrical systems at Otaniemi, and received my Master of Science degree at the end of 2015.
-After the studies, I left my work as Laboratory Engineer and started at the product management department as the Technical Director responsible for underground network products.
+After the studies, I left my work as Laboratory Engineer and started at the product management department as the Technical Manager responsible for underground network products.

 In my current position, I carry out a lot of cooperation with the product development and laboratory, and there’s plenty of work to do.
 However, this does not bother me because we have a great community spirit at the network-construction department.
 I’m sure I still have a great deal to learn, but after my studies, I would like to concentrate on doing the job and increasing my knowhow with regards to my new work tasks.

 My tip to young people interested in electrical engineering is this: a basic degree from a vocational school provides a good base of practical skills and educational background for obtaining further electrical qualifications, for example.
 I myself come from that background, and have then studied further up to the M.Sc. degree.